-Health Net's legal right to reimbursement is called a lien.
-If you are injured because of the actions of a third party, you must cooperate with Health Net's efforts to obtain reimbursement, including:
+If you are injured because of a responsible party, you must cooperate with Health Net and/or the medical providers' efforts to recover its expenses, including:

-- Telling Health Net and the pharmacy the name and address of the third party, if you know it, the name and address of your lawyer, if you are using a lawyer, and describing how the injuries were caused. - Completing any paperwork that Health Net or the pharmacy may require to assist in enforcing the lien. - Responding promptly to inquiries from Health Net about the status of the case and any settlement discussions. - Notifying Health Net immediately when you or your lawyer receives any money from a third party or their insurance company.
+- Telling Health Net and the medical providers the name and address of the responsible party, if you know it, the name and address of your lawyer, if you are using a lawyer, the name and address of any insurance company involved with your injuries and describing how the injuries were caused. - Completing any paperwork that Health Net or the medical providers may reasonably require to assist in enforcing the lien. - Promptly responding to inquiries from Health Net about the status of the case and any settlement discussions.